 To be the most trusted and reliable source for news and information in the market we serve.

-We are committed to providing news and information for Mason County, Michigan, with quality, integrity and fairness.
+We are committed to providing news and information for Mason County, Michigan, with quality, integrity, accuracy and fairness.

 Our readers, contributors and advertisers are our most valuable assets.